-High School Solo Competition Coordinator: Kimberly Cole Luevano – Kimberly.Luevano@unt.edu
+High School Solo Competition Coordinator: Jesse Krebs – firstname.lastname@example.org

 To submit a proposal, send the following:

-1. Application Fee: $75 USD.
-All applicants must be members of the I.C.A. and submit the Competition Application.
-Non-members wishing to apply may join the I.C.A. and become a member.
+1. Application Fee: $35 USD.
+All applicants must be members of the ICA and submit the Competition Application.
+Non-members wishing to apply may join the ICA and become a member.
 Join now!
 The application fee is non-refundable.

-2. Recording Instructions: Please provide a high-quality audio recording containing the following repertoire in the exact order listed.
-Due to COVID restrictions, applicants may elect to record all repertoire without piano accompaniment in order to ensure the safety of the applicant.
-The ICA assures that the judging will be based solely on the performance of the clarinetist.
 Any published edition is acceptable.
-Each selection/movement should be listed as a single track, and should not contain your name.
-Please be aware that the quality of the recording will influence the judges.
+Each selection or movement of a larger work should be listed as a single track and should not contain your name.
+Please be aware that the quality of the audio recording will influence the judges.
 Recordings should not be edited and only continuous performances of entire works or movements are allowed.